Move Your Body (Eiffel 65 song)

 "Move Your Body" is a song by Italian musical group Eiffel 65.
-It was released as the third single from their debut album, Europop, on 30 November 1999.
+It was released as the third single from their debut album, Europop, on 4 November 1999.

 Composition

 "Move Your Body" is a bubblegum techno and disco song played in D minor at 130 BPM.
 It has dance-oriented sounds and uses the same pitch shifter–based distortion as the vocals from the previous single, "Blue (Da Ba Dee)".
 Group member Jeffrey Jey claimed that the song "had tried to recall the original spirit of the dance, understood as a vehicle to bring together and communicate with people."

 Critical reception

 Entertainment Weekly said in a review of Europop that it was hard to call "Move Your Body" a "timeless masterpiece," but it was impossible to hate it.
-The song was included on SputnikMusic's review of the album as an example of Eiffel 65's poor ability at writing lyrics.
 Billboard called it a "kitschy electronic number" and commented on "the song's catchy melody, addictive lyrical redundancy, and the familiar computerized voice of the trio's Jeffrey Jey".